AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/identity/index.md

 If your application uses the [Edge Network extension](../../../../edge/edge-network/index.md), then it must include the [Identity for Edge Network extension](../../../../edge/identity-for-edge-network/index.md).
 The Identity for Edge Network extension does not replace the Identity for Experience Cloud ID Service extension and both may be required in an application.
 See the [FAQ](../../../../edge/identity-for-edge-network/faq.md) for more information.

-When using 3rd party extensions, check with the extension developer to understand if the Identity extension is a required dependency.
+When using third party extensions, check with the extension developer to understand if the Identity extension is a required dependency.

 <InlineAlert variant="warning" slots="text"/>